Are your SEC XBRL and EDGAR filings in sync with each other?

-Through all this, the financial reports filed with the regulator every quarter continues to remain the primary mode of communicating performance.
-In 2009, the US Securities and Exchange Commission (SEC) mandated XBRL filing along with the EDGAR HTML format, in an attempt to make electronic data available to users of information for analysis etc. While HTML (the human readable part of the document) provided easy readability, XBRL (the machine-readable part) took care of standardization, comparability and easy extraction of data from the filed reports.
+Through all this, the financial reports filed with the regulator every quarter continue to remain the primary mode of communicating performance.
+In 2009, the US Securities and Exchange Commission (SEC) mandated XBRL filing along with the EDGAR HTML format, in an attempt to make electronic data available to users of the information for analysis, etc. While HTML (the human-readable part of the document) provided easy readability, XBRL (the machine-readable part) took care of standardization, comparability, and easy extraction of data from the filed reports.

 In essence, both the formats were meant to carry the same information, but was that really achieved?